NeoNeuron/Linux-guide-for-researcher/README.md

 Linux
 -----
 Linux is a spiritual successor to the original Unix system.
 Both of them (and also macOS) are mostly POSIX-compliant [2].
 POSIX [1] is a standard that maintain software compatibility between variants of Unix and other operating systems.
-For example, C source code should be (almost) interchange between (almost) POSIX-compliant systems.
+For example, C source code should be (almost) interchangeable between (almost) POSIX-compliant systems.

 When we say the system is Unix-like, we usually mean the system is mostly POSIX-compliant.

 POSIX standard covers general concepts, system interfaces, shell & utilities etc. It is unlikely that you will need to read it as a beginner or even as an experienced user.